zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 Given all these new clients, their databases will become overloaded, so they want to ensure they employ best practices for mitigating the impact of repeated querying of the database.
 Along these lines, they would like to implement a scoreboard of sorts that tracks the most active users in a 24-hour period, as well approximates the number of operations that user performed with the system in perpetuity.
 Both metrics are interesting to management to be able to get a cursory understanding of who the heaviest users are and how much they really use the system.

+Contoso has multiple development teams that focus on separate business units, e.g. underwriting, sales and brokers, compliance, etc. IT leadership is excited to move as much business logic to APIs as possible, but concerned that overtime, there will duplication of effort as each team develops new APIs.
+Contoso would also like to open up a subset of APIs to a network of affiliated partners.
+They are interested in strategies that will help them provide discoverability, security and lifecycle management of an evolving API ecosystem.
+In the future, they realize they will need advanced analytics and data visualizations of API usage to help manage the API inventory.

 According to Mirand Lark, "Mobile applications represent a way to empower our brokers and our employees by bringing our software to the palm of their hands.
 While we will invest in making the best mobile app version of PolicyConnect possible, we also want to make sure we have a streamlined way for our internal departments to quickly build their own apps to automate their own time-saving micro-processes without having to involve the PolicyConnect development team or ideally even developers."
 He cited additional examples of these micro-processes, such as enabling employees to set rules, such as when a VIP customer sends an email, they get an application notification on their mobile device; or enabling them to set workflows, like automatically saving attachments in emails with policy documents to the proper location in cloud storage.

 With this new system, Contoso would like to improve its security practices.
 In the previous version, each application tier maintained its configuration settings locally.
 For example, the data access layer would store the connection strings for SQL Server locally on disk.
 It would like to take an approach of externalizing secrets such as these from the web apps and APIs, and storing them in an encrypted location accessible only to authorized services.